wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/JavaScript/JavaScript-OpenSource-Links.md

 - [Consola #Project#](https://github.com/nuxt/consola): Elegant Console Logger

+- [Bundlephobia #Project#](https://github.com/pastelsky/bundlephobia): Find out the cost of adding a new frontend dependency to your project.

 # Other

 - [Sweet #Project#](https://www.sweetjs.org/): Sweet brings the hygienic macros of languages like Scheme and Rust to JavaScript.